 Raising capital via Reg S is one of the most popular rules utilized worldwide.
 Regulation S under the Securities Act of 1933, (the “Securities Act”) is classified as a safe harbour rule.
-Regulation S is often used for ‘offshore’ offerings such as when a US company is seeking foreign capital.
+Regulation S is often used for “offshore” offerings such as when a U.S. company is seeking foreign capital.
 Regulation S defines when an offering of securities would be deemed to “come to rest abroad”.
-This would insure that the company would not be subject to the registration obligations imposed under Section 5 of the Securities Act.
-The General Statement to Regulation S applies a territorial approach to Securities Act registration by providing that offers and sales subject to Section 5 include offers and sales that occur within the United States and do not include offers and sales that occur outside the United States, i.e. such as in Europe or Asia or South America.
+This ensures that the company would not be subject to the registration obligations imposed under Section 5 of the Securities Act.
+The General Statement to Regulation S applies a territorial approach to Securities Act registration by providing that offers and sales subject to Section 5 include offers and sales that occur within the United States and do not include offers and sales that occur outside the United States.
 Regulation S also includes several safe harbour exemptions that address specified transactions.

-Each safe harbour is subject to two general conditions (a “safe harbor” exemption is an exemption that is not the exclusive means that must be employed to fall within a more general exemption or jurisdictional limitation.
-By promulgating a safe harbour, the SEC is making sure that one complies with the rules for more broad exemption or limitation.):
+A “safe harbor” exemption is one that is not the exclusive means that must be employed to fall within a more general exemption or jurisdictional limitation.
+By promulgating a safe harbour, the SEC ensures that one complies with the rules for a broader exemption or limitation.
+Each safe harbour is subject to two general conditions:

 - The offer or sale of the Reg S securities must transpire in an offshore transaction.
-This means that (i) the seller reasonably believes that the buyer of the Reg S stock or bonds is outside of the US, i.e. offshore, at the time of offer/sale or (ii) the transaction would take place at various “designated offshore securities markets.”
-Such offshore securities markets would include the Canadian stock exchange, pending of course that no pre-arranged deal with a buyer in the US was created prior to this.
-Additionally, issuers may not make any direct efforts to sell their Reg S securities in the United States, either by the issue itself, or its representative such as their broker dealer or underwriter or distributor etc.
+This means that (i) the seller reasonably believes that the buyer of the Reg S stock or bonds is outside of the U.S. (i.e. offshore, at the time of offer/sale) or (ii) the transaction would take place at various “designated offshore securities markets.”
+Such offshore securities markets would include the Canadian stock exchange with the stipulation that no pre-arranged deal with a buyer in the U.S. was created prior to this.
+Additionally, issuers may not make any direct efforts to sell their Reg S securities in the United States, either by the issue itself, or its representative (such as their broker dealer or underwriter or distributor etc.).

 - Rule 903 provides specific rules for offerings by issuers, distributors and their respective affiliates:

-(a) Reg S equity offerings, such as stocks, units, interests, etc., by reporting foreign issuers, and (b) Regulation S offerings of debt securities like notes or bonds and non-convertible, non-participating preferred stock by reporting issuers domestically or non-reporting foreign issuers outside the U.S. These Reg S securities are treated as a qualified reporting issuer, and therefore the issuer would need to have filed all required materials and reports for a minimum of 12 months prior to the offering of the Reg S securities (and prior to the actually offering as well).
+(a) Reg S equity offerings, (such as stocks, units, interests, etc.), by reporting foreign issuers, and (b) Regulation S offerings of debt securities like notes or bonds and non-convertible, non-participating preferred stock by reporting issuers domestically or non-reporting foreign issuers outside the U.S. These Reg S securities are treated as a qualified reporting issuer, and therefore the issuer would need to have filed all required materials and reports for a minimum of 12 months prior to the offering of the Reg S securities (and prior to the actual offering as well).

 - Reg S offerings of all other securities, including (a) equity offerings like stocks, common shares, units, interests, etc, by US issuers that must report, (b) offerings of regulating s equity securities by non-US companies that do not report even if there is a large US market for the securities and (c) reg s offerings by US companies that are not reporting issuers.
 All of these are subject to strong regulatory oversite.